bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 I think the right amount of minimalism is not taking it so far that you're actually sacrificing productivity.
 To me there are a few modern IDE features that I think are huge enhancements to the development experience:

 - Inline linting
-- LSP completions
+- LSP completions & jump to definition
-- Formatting
+- Auto-formatting
 - Fuzzy searching (both for file names and file contents)
-- Interactive git blaming (re-blaming at parent commit for any line)

 ...and maybe a couple of more QOL improvements.
 I'm going to walk through how you can get each of these with the minimal possible config.
 I think we can do it in less than 50 lines.
 I'll use Python as the language for my example setup, and macOS for my operating system, though any *nix system will use a very similar setup.
 Let's get to it.